-- Sit in front of baby and hold out your inviting hands just beyond baby’s reach with an encouraging “Come to daddy!”
+- Sit in front of baby and hold out your inviting hands just beyond baby’s reach with an encouraging “Come to daddy (or mommy)!”

-Now that baby is on her hand and knees rocking back and forth and ready to go, it’s easy to spur your little crawler forward.
+Now that baby is on her hands and knees rocking back and forth and ready to go, it’s easy to spur your little crawler forward.
 Here’s how:

-- Bring out baby’s favorite toys, place them just out of reach, and watch baby take her first careful crawling steps forward.
+- Bring out baby’s favorite toys, place them just out of reach, and watch her take her first careful crawling baby steps forward.

 Once baby figures out the joys of forward motion, playtime becomes more fun for everyone.
-Take the time to get down on all fours and join baby in play.
+Take the time to get down on all fours and join in playing with your crawling baby.
 Here are some ideas:

 - Play fetch.
 Roll a ball a few feet away from baby and cheer him on.
 Don’t roll it too far, or baby may lose interest.
 A happy clap and cheer from you will reward baby’s efforts.